Tax Fraud Investigations

-If you are a professional accountant and the ATO is investigating one of your clients, you should be informed about their powers of investigation and about your rights to withhold or disclose information.
+If you are an accountant and the Australian Tax Office (ATO) is investigating one of your clients, you should be informed about its powers of investigation and about your rights to withhold and obligations to disclose information.
+This article outlines what is involved in tax fraud investigations.

 There are two ways for the ATO to obtain material from the offices of external professional accountants.
-The Australian Tax Office can enter your premises, ask to view documents relating to your clients and copy them.
+It can enter your premises, ask to view documents relating to your clients and copy them.
 They may not take items away.
-Alternately, the ATO can get the Australian Federal Police to issue a warrant to search the premises.
-An ATO officer will attend with them to assist in the search.
-Where a warrant is issued, we advise you to read it carefully as the AFP is allowed to seize documents, but only if they are described in the warrant.
+Alternately, the ATO can have the Australian Federal Police (AFP) issue a warrant to search the premises.
+An ATO officer will attend to help in the search.
+Where a warrant is issued, we advise you to read it carefully because the AFP is allowed to seize documents, but only if they are described in the warrant.

-- Ask the ATO officer to produce their authority as only authorised officers are allowed to use access powers;
+- ask the ATO officer to produce their authority because only authorised officers are allowed to use access powers;

-- Write down the name of the ATO officer who attended;
+- note the name of the ATO officer who attended;

-- Ask under which Act they are making their enquiries and the purpose of their enquiry;
+- ask under which Act they are making their inquiries and the purpose;

 - ask which particular records are being inspected.